How To Get Sole Custody Of Your Child In Australia

 Step 3: Apply to the Court

-In some situations, FDR may not be suitable or successful in how to get sole custody of your child in Australia.
+In some situations, FDR may not be suitable or successful in getting sole custody of your child in Australia.
 This could be due to several reasons, such as ongoing domestic violence, the refusal of one party to participate, or the inability of both parties to reach a mutual agreement.

 Applying to the Family Court for a parenting order may be the next step in such cases.
 Here’s a more detailed look at this process: